To receive Morning Links in your inbox every weekday, sign up for our Breakfast with ARTnews newsletter.

 The San Francisco Museum of Modern Art has announced two significant leadership changes: Dee Minnite, the current interim chief collections, exhibitions, and design officer, who will now permanently take up the role.
 Meanwhile, Sheila Shin has been promoted from chief experience officer to chief operating officer.
 [SF Chronicle]

-new study of ancient DNA from the remains of 64 people who were sacrificed at the Maya city of Chichén Itzá has led archaeologists to conclude that the vast majority of the remains belonged to men, upending popular (and, as the study notes, rather lurid) notions that the Maya only sacrificed young maidens.
+A new study of ancient DNA from the remains of 64 people who were sacrificed at the Maya city of Chichén Itzá has led archaeologists to conclude that the vast majority of the remains belonged to men, upending popular (and, as the study notes, rather lurid) notions that the Maya only sacrificed young maidens.
 [CNN]

 Pritzker Prize winner Fumihiko Maki, the architect of elegant, understated buildings in his native japan and the United States, has died at 95.
-[The New York Times
+[The New York Times]

 A Davenport couple has donated $14 million worth of art to Iowa’s Figge Art Museum, in what the institution has dubbed a “transformative” gift for its holdings.
 [KWQC]